MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_07_lab_ak.md

 1. In the **Functions** pane, select the the existing **FileParser** function.
 1. In the **Function** blade, select the **Code + Test** option from the **Developer** section.
 1. In the function editor, select **Test/Run**.
-1. In the popup dialog that appears, perform the following actions:
+1. In the pop-up dialog box that appears, perform the following actions:
     - In the **HTTP method** list, select **GET**.
 1. Select **Run** to test the function.
 1. Observe the results of the test run.
 The output will contain the content of the **$/drop/records.json** blob stored in your Azure Storage account.

-> **Review**: In this exercise, you used C\# code to access a storage account, and then download the contents of a blob.
+> **Review**: In this exercise, you used C\# code to access a storage account, and then downloaded the contents of a blob.

 ### Exercise 5: Clean up your subscription